 What's the best spa scheduling software?

 The best spa scheduling software depends on your size, services, and complexity.
-Small teams may prefer simple tools, while growing spas can benefit from all-in-one online spa management software.
+Small teams often prefer simple tools like Square Appointments or Setmore, while growing spas benefit from all-in-one platforms like Vagaro or Mindbody.
+Start by identifying whether you need client booking only, or a tool that also handles team scheduling and payroll.

 Is spa scheduling software different from salon software?

-Yes, spa scheduling software is different from salon software because it handles more complex processes more effectively, like scheduling different services, room dependencies, and packages.
+Spa scheduling software is different from salon software because it handles more complex processes more effectively, like scheduling different services, room dependencies, and packages.
+Salon tools are typically built for shorter, single-provider services like haircuts and nail appointments.
+If your business offers multi-service treatments, memberships, or packages, you'll want spa-specific features.

 Do spas need online booking software?